How many calories should you eat to lose weight?

 Generally, the recommended daily calorie intake is 2000kcals for women and 2500 for men, although it is important to take all or at least some of the above factors into consideration when calculating this on an individual level.

 A common approach I take with clients is to reduce their daily calorie intake by around 500kcals per day.
 Consuming 3500kcals per week less than normal results in someone losing around 1pound of weight per week.
 This is a healthy amount of weight to lose and most people find this reduction in calories sustainable.
-This may not work with everyone, to some this may feel like you’re trying to starve them, and others may feel fine cutting out more than this, so I like to work with my clients to find a balance that works for them.
+This may not work with everyone, to some this may feel like you’re trying to starve them, and others may feel fine cutting out more than this, so I like to work with my clients to find how many calories works for them.

-In the pursuit of drastic results, people often opt for quick fix fad diets, some of which may reduce caloric intake to around 1000kcals per day, even less in some cases.
+In the pursuit of drastic results, people often opt for quick fix fad diets, some of which may reduce how many calories you eat to around 1000kcals per day, even less in some cases.
 Reducing calories this drastically can cause more harm than good.
 It increases the risk of nutritional deficiencies and can result in metabolic adaptation which can make long-term weight management challenging.

 How can you reduce your calorie intake?